 Prenatal yoga is a supportive way to practice yoga poses (asana) and breath work (pranayama) safely while pregnant.
 This yoga is done at a slower pace to ensure safety and stability of the body and build strength, all while creating more space for your baby to grow.
 Prenatal yoga can help with the discomforts of pregnancy such as constipation, sciatic, lower back pain, and fatigue while aiding with digestion, circulation, sleep, pressure on the pelvic floor, and even the labor process.
 Postpartum yoga is an amazing way to ease back into your yoga practice after birth taking the proper steps towards rebuilding your body’s strength safely.
 Babies are always welcome, pre-crawling works best.
 Classes are a great place for exchanging ideas and tips and letting your baby met other babies.
 Amelia is always honored to take a turn holding your baby if they want.
 It’s a good idea to wait four weeks after a vaginal birth and six weeks after a Cesarian section before joining the class.

 Restorative yoga is a great way to take the time to relax and rest deeply and more completely.
 It is open to students of all levels.
 Restorative yoga can have many health benefits such as reducing blood pressure, aiding in healthy digestion, and releasing muscle tension and general fatigue.
 Poses are held for longer periods of time with the assistance of props (blankets, bolsters, blocks, you name it!).
 It is recommended to wear layers and socks for comfort and to bring an eye pillow if you have one.
-Amelia has trained with many great teachers such as Judith Lasater and JinSung and is excited about hosting a space that encourages people to chill out and take a break from the hectic every day life.
+Amelia has trained with Yoga Room and Judith Lasater and is excited about hosting a space that encourages people to chill out and take a break from the hectic every day life.
 During the practice Amelia shares insights on the poses, assists with the set up, and leaves quiet space for you to see what comes up from within.